The Hierophant

 Wise and knowledgeable

-The Hierophant was a chosen wise and charismatic person, able to command the attention of literally thousands during the rites.
-Like the Emperor, he has a greying beard to show his years and experience.
+The Hierophant was a wise and charismatic person, able to command the attention of literally thousands during the rites.
+Like the Emperor, he has a graying beard to show his years and experience.

 row icon image